Travel Tips: On Long Lines And Safety On Vacation

 - Discover which airport and airlines support the TSA Precheck Clear.

 The TSA precheck clear is a fairly new process that provides a personalized ticket agent that will meet you at a kiosk and scan your fingerprints.
 After your fingerprints have been scanned you’re personally escorted to your flight.
-For more information about this new process check out Angel’s blog post: Clear Membership: The New Way To Beat Airport Lines.
+For more information about this new process heck out Angel’s blog post: Clear Membership: The New Way To Beat Airport Lines.

 In a previous post, I discussed what it was like to travel to South Korea with two fifty pound bags, a backpack, purse, and a large winter coat.
 One tip I learned the hard way “less is more.”
 Some tips that were given at the Travel & Adventure Show:

 - Be aware of carry-on weight restrictions.
 Check with your airline regarding their latest rules before you pack.